Home Game Reviews Potion Explosion Review

 Gameplay Overview:

 Players take turns choosing one ingredient marble from the dispenser, which can trigger one or more explosions.
-An explosion is defined as two ingredient marbles of the same color colliding, which enables the player to take all of the same-color ingredients connected in that collision.
+An explosion is defined as two ingredient marbles of the same color colliding, which enables the player to take all the same-color ingredients connected in that collision.
 If additional explosions take place after taking the initial ingredients from the first collision, those are also taken by the player, and so on until there are no valid collisions left.

 Potion Explosion Potions